Nagasaki45/MPC-presentation/presentation.rst

 .. note::

   - Only musicians.
-  - Last note influence is problematic.
+  - Last note.

 ----

 **Surprisingly,**

-the melodic rating profile can be linearly computed from the temporal and pitch profiles!
+the melody rating profile can be linearly computed from the temporal and pitch profiles!

 .. image:: media/palmer1_exp1_model.png